I develop web applications and APIs using Django and React

 In Progress. iBiology Courses is a MOOC (Massive Open Online Course) targeted towards biology professionals and students.
-The site is built using a customized implementation of Open edX.
+The project is funded by an NIH iPERT grant.

 In Progress.
 A rich web application that helps experts interact with the International Glazing Database by LBNL.